 Your baby carrier or sling should be worn snug against you to securely hold your baby.
 We often use the phrase “snug hug” to describe how your baby should be held in your carrier.
 A comfortably tight carrier will allow you and baby to move as one which will prevent unnecessary shifting or slumping of the baby.
 This will also help avoid additional pressure on your body.

 I - IN VIEW AT ALL TIMES

 While baby is your sling or baby carrier, you should always be able to see their face and to easily check-in to avoid any airway obstructions or issues.
 Ensure that there isn’t any fabric from your clothes, carrier, or anything else that is completely covering your baby’s face.
 Frequent check-ins help you and baby stay in tune.

 A quick way to check that your baby is positioned high enough on your torso is to tip your head down and give them a kiss.
 While in your carrier or ring sling, you should be able to kiss the top of your baby’s head while they are being held in the carrier.
 If your baby is too low, then you likely need to wear your waistband higher on your body.

 A major concern that can cause an obstructed airway is if your baby is slumping over.
 You should be able to get two fingers width between your baby’s chin and chest to keep them in optimal positioning for carrying.
 With their chin off of their chest, your baby will have a clear airway and can rest and relax in your carrier.

 S - SUPPORTED BACK

-If your carrier is snug, baby’s back will be supported in its natural ergonomic positioning.
+If your ring sling or carrier is snug, baby’s back will be supported in its natural ergonomic positioning.
 An unsupported back may allow for movement or slumping.
 This is also where that “snug hug” fit comes in handy.
 The panel or fabric of your carrier should keep baby snug up against you in all positions.